kyma-project/kyma/docs/monitoring/08-05-send-notifications.md

 ## Prerequisites

 This  tutorial is a follow-up of the [**Observe application metrics**](#tutorials-observe-application-metrics) and the [**Define alerting rules**](#tutorials-define-alerting-rules) tutorials that use the `monitoring-custom-metrics` example.
-Follow this tutorial to deploy the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric and creates an alert based on it.
+Follow this tutorial to deploy the `sample-metrics-8081` service, which exposes the `cpu_temperature_celsius` metric and creates an alert based on it.
 That configuration is required to complete this tutorial.

 ## Steps